-The original pursuit-evasion game seems to be Rado's lion-and-man game from the 1930's.
-In this game, lion chases man in a circular arena, with each player moving with unit speed.
-Lion wins if it becomes colocated with man in finite time, while the man tries to evade the lion forever.
-Intuition suggests that lion should be victorious.
-However, Besicovich showed that if the game is played in continuous time, then man can gently spiral away from the center, so that the lion becomes arbitrarily close, but never achieves colocation \cite{littlewood}.
-Meanwhile, the turn-based version time avoids this pathology: Sgall showed that the lion is victorious in finite time \cite{sgall}.
+The original pursuit-evasion setting is Rado's lion-and-man game from the 1930's.
+In this game, a lion chases a man in a circular arena, with each player moving with unit speed.
+The lion wins if it becomes colocated with man in finite time, while the man tries to evade the lion forever.
+Intuition suggests that the lion should be victorious.
+However, Besicovich showed that if the game is played in continuous time, then the man can gently spiral away from the center, so that the lion becomes arbitrarily close, but never achieves colocation.\cite{littlewood} Meanwhile, the turn-based version avoids this pathology: Sgall showed that the lion is victorious in finite time.\cite{sgall}

-Pursuit-evasion games have enjoyed significant attention in the last decade, from three camps.
-The computational geometry viewpoint has been embraced by robotics researchers and theoretical computer scientists.
-In this setting, the turn-based pursuit game is played in a polygonal environment, a productive setting for studying autonomous agents.
-The game takes place inside a polygon with a finite collection of polygonal holes; the papers \cite{chi, KR,noori2015pursuit} provide introductions to pursuit in this setting.
-Isler et al. \cite{isler05tro} introduced the \style{extended lion's strategy}, which adapts the original lion's strategy in circular environments.
-This is a winning strategy for a single pursuer in any any simply connected polygon. {\blue More recently, Noori and Isler \cite{noori+isler-terrain,noori+isler-polysurface} employed a novel pursuer strategy called \style{rook's strategy} for pursuit on surfaces and convex terrains.
-This strategy, which was originally developed for the full visibility case, is valid whenever the capture distance is nonzero.
-Herein, we extend rook's strategy for line-of-sight pursuit in sweepable polygons.} Interest in polygonal pursuit games has been spurred by the widespread availability of practical sensing technologies and robotics platforms.
+Pursuit-evasion games have enjoyed significant recent attention in computational geometry, combinatorics and topology.
+The computational geometry viewpoint, which considers the turn-based pursuit game between autonomous agents in a polygonal environment, has been embraced by robotics researchers and theoretical computer scientists.
+Interest in polygonal pursuit games has been spurred by the widespread availability of practical sensing technologies and robotics platforms.
 Applications for automated search and pursuit are on the rise, including intruder neutralization, search-and-rescue, and tracking of tagged wildlife.
-Analysis of games with an adversarial evader provide important worst-case bounds for these applications.
+Analysis of games with an adversarial evader provide important worst-case bounds for these applications.\cite{chi}

+When the game is played in $\R^d$, Kopparty and Ravishankar\cite{KR} showed that $d+1$ pursuers win when the evader starts in the convex hull of their initial location, extending the classic result of Jankovic\cite{Jankovic} concerning pursuit-evasion in $\R^2$.
+Isler et al.~adapted the lion's strategy of Sgall to simply connected polygons.\cite{isler05tro} More recently, Noori and Isler employed a novel pursuer strategy called \style{rook's strategy} for pursuit on surfaces and convex terrains.\cite{noori+isler-terrain,noori+isler-polysurface} This strategy is valid whenever the capture distance is nonzero.